-The first known repeater capable of firing more than 10 shots was invented around 1580; it could consecutively fire 16 superimposed rounds in Roman candle fashion10-meaning with each round stacked on top of another and that the user "could not stop the firing once he had started it."11
+The first known repeater capable of firing more than 10 shots was invented around 1580; it could consecutively fire 16 superimposed rounds in Roman candle fashion-meaning with each round stacked on top of another and that the user "could not stop the firing once he had started it."
+Winant, FIREARMS CURIOSA, at 166.

 A similar firearm was patented in England in 1682 by Charles Cardiff.
 Cardiff's patent protected "an Expedient with Security to make Musketts, Carbines, Pistolls, or any other small Fire Armes to Discharge twice, thrice, or more severall and distincte Shotts in a Singell Barrell and Locke with once Primeing."
-12
+Id. at 167.